Key Takeaways

 - eNPS drag.
 Organizations without structured recognition programs show eNPS scores 12 to 16 points lower on average than those with programs.
 A gap that compounds over time as disengaged employees influence peers.

 - Invisible replacement pipeline.
-High-employee attrition environments force continuous recruiting, onboarding, and ramp-up cycles that consume HR bandwidth and reduce net output per hire.
+High-attrition environments force continuous recruiting, onboarding, and ramp-up cycles that consume HR bandwidth and reduce net output per hire.

 The CFO framing: an absent rewards program is not a cost-saving measure.
 It is a deferred liability with interest.